AcuGIS/GeoSuite/docs/installing.rst

 Enable SSL
 ------------------------

-If you did not have the GeoSuite installer enable SSL, you can use the script below to issue a certificate and configure Apache, the control panel, and pg_tileserv for SSL.
+If you did not have the GeoHelm installer enable SSL, you can use the script below to issue a certificate and configure Apache, the control panel, and pg_tileserv for SSL.

 .. code-block:: console